What is Azure Machine Learning designer?

 Use a visual canvas to build an end-to-end machine learning workflow.
 Train, test, and deploy models all in the designer:

-- Drag-and-drop datasets and modules onto the canvas.
+- Drag-and-drop datasets and components onto the canvas.

-- Connect the modules to create a pipeline draft.
+- Connect the components to create a pipeline draft.

 - Submit a pipeline run using the compute resources in your Azure Machine Learning workspace.

 - Convert your training pipelines to inference pipelines.

 - Publish your pipelines to a REST pipeline endpoint to submit a new pipeline that runs with different parameters and datasets.

 - Publish a training pipeline to reuse a single pipeline to train multiple models while changing parameters and datasets.

 - Publish a batch inference pipeline to make predictions on new data by using a previously trained model.

 - Deploy a real-time inference pipeline to a real-time endpoint to make predictions on new data in real time.